mbpod10/DJANGO_REST_API/README.md

 ```

-our new url endpoint will end in an id corresponding to the id of article needed `<int:pk>` refers to the id. <br />
+our new url endpoint will end with `detail/` and in an id corresponding to the id of article needed `<int:pk>` refers to the id. <br />

 Now, within `api_basic/urls` under the previously written method, add the following code.
 It is very similar to the previous method